worldbank/gld/Support/B - Country Survey Details/TZA/ILFS/Converting between ICLS Definitions.md

 The GLD codes the harmonization’s `lstatus’ variable based on the concept used in the survey.
 In the case of the Tanzanian LFS this change occurs in 2020/21, when the survey switches to new definition.
 As a result, [time series data](Utilities/01_A_1_LFP_over_years.png) show a decrease in the size of employed and labor force participants for the 2020-21 round.
 However, the code can be altered to try to match the previous definition.

+# Framework for identifying the employed in the 2020 ILFS

+The information on current activity were used to define the employed using Questions 13A - 13N in the questionnaire.
+The general flow of question involves first asking the individual if he/she engaged in an economic activity, agriculture or non-agriculture, in the past 7 days, and if the individual reports otherwise, he/she would be asked about information regarding temporary absence from employment.

 # Current coding for the 2020 ILFS

 Currently, the code used to create the `lstatus` variable (which distinguishes between employment, unemployment, and out of the labour force) is the following: